Leader-board/OA-and-Interviews/Online Assessments.md

 <blockquote>
 <b>Changes for spring 2023</b>

-The CodeSignal score range has changed since spring 2023.
-The main reason we haven't updated the guide yet with the new scores is that there seems to be some sort of glitch right now - an old score of 843 is being mapped as a 600 - which is not in concordance with the documentation (see [this image](media/image10.png) for an example).
+Historically, the CodeSignal GCA worked on a 300-850 score scale.
+Since spring 2023, CodeSignal has transitioned into a newer 200-600 scale that is meant to allow for a common scale with CodeSignal's other tests.
+See [this](https://github.com/Leader-board/OA-and-Interviews/tree/ce5d21cc90a5c29db768197da8ee2513bbf6f580) if you're looking for the old scale details.
+Key notes:

-The main difference is that the scores will change from 300-850 to 200-600; this is done so that scores from different tests (such as the GCA, the Data Science assessment, and more) can be compared in the same scale.
+* the test content has not changed at all.

-There is nothing candidates need to do; the GCA test content will remain the same and can be prepared in exactly the same way as described below.
-Scores in the 300-850 range will be mapped to the 200-600 table.
-Other changes include in how results are presented; just like the code skills triangle you see now, they are useless and can be safely ignored.
-The importance of the scaled score has not changed.
+* unlike before, partially correct questions (i.e, from a TLE in Q4 that's common with brute-force solutions) are marked with relative generosity.
+It used to be the case that you would get almost nothing from a question that you didn't answer perfectly; this is no longer the case.

-There are other changes such as in terms of retakes which have already taken effect.
+* While CodeSignal provides a conversion table from the 300-850 scale to the 200-600 scale, our observation is that it's too simplified.
+In other words, you cannot use this as a like-for-like conversion between old and new scales, since the parameters used between the two scales have changed (in particular, due to the partial marking changes).
+See [this](https://www.reddit.com/r/csMajors/comments/1444fg3/codesignal_2023_scores_seems_to_be_glitched/) for more examples.
+The consequence of this is that a (say) 779 in the old scale could be a 550 or a 520 (and vice-versa), meaning that you'll have to check your new score to see if it's where you want it to be.

 Relevant CodeSignal articles:

 * [Understanding Coding Score 2023](https://support.codesignal.com/hc/en-us/articles/13261190299287-Understanding-Coding-Score-2023) - provides a high-level overview of the changes
-* [Converting Historical Coding Score Thresholds to Coding Score 2023 ](https://support.codesignal.com/hc/en-us/articles/13260678794775) - provides conversion tables from current scoring scales from all of CodeSignal's tests to the new 200-600 system.
+* [Converting Historical Coding Score Thresholds to Coding Score 2023 ](https://support.codesignal.com/hc/en-us/articles/13260678794775) - provides a crude conversion table for converting from current scoring scales from all of CodeSignal's tests to the new 200-600 system.

 </blockquote>